Nelda1/data-analyst-interview-question/README.md

 The project includes 2 files:

-1. `queries.ipynb` this file contains all the questions the rocket spark has for you and where you are going to fill in corresponding sql queries.
+1. `queries_sql.ipynb` this file contains all the questions the rocket spark has for you and where you are going to fill in corresponding sql queries.
 2. `README.md`  provides an introduction  and all you need to know abount this practical test.

 ## Database Schema